 The Whitney’s Conservation Department preserves our collection and evaluates and treats new acquisitions.
 Recently, we have undertaken several long-term conservation projects, including Alexander Calder’s Circus, Eva Hesse’s Untitled (Rope Piece), and all three of the Whitney’s George Segal works, Girl in a Doorway, The Bus Station, and Walk, Don’t Walk.

-The Whitney’s Education Department offers diverse programs that respond to the complexity and challenges of contemporary art and extend the themes of exhibitions on view.
-Each program encourages creative thinking and, whenever possible, incorporates working artists into the programming.
-In 2008–09, education programs impacted over 100,000 people, including 11,000 schoolchildren and 1,000 seniors.
+The Whitney's Education Department offers diverse programs that respond to the complexity and challenges of contemporary art and extend the themes of exhibitions on view.
+Each program encourages creative thinking and incorporates the work of artists.

 Each year the Whitney demonstrates the exciting range and diversity of American art through its exhibition schedule.
 The Museum annually introduces hundreds of thousands of visitors to forward-thinking, creative exhibitions that explore current themes in the art world.
 Whether a thematic display drawn from our collection or a special exhibition, each focuses on the artistic process and seeks to further dialogue on the nation’s cultural fabric.